The 8-Bit Guy

-David Murray (born 1975), commonly known as The 8-Bit Guy, is an American retrocomputing enthusiast and video game developer who runs a YouTube channel under the same name.
+David Murray (born 1975), professionally known as The 8-Bit Guy, is an American retrocomputing enthusiast and video game developer who runs a YouTube channel under the same name.

-History
+Content and history

 Murray launched his YouTube channel in 2006 under the username adric22.
 He worked on repairing and refurbishing iBook G3 and G4 laptops and later on MacBooks, buying and selling them on eBay, and later from his own website.
-He called himself TheiBookGuy.
+He called himself The iBook Guy.
 He made videos to show how he repairs some of the equipment, but had made his living with the actual repairs, as well as resales.
 In 2011, he shut down his repair business.

 Murray noticed his general videos about computing were attracting more subscribers.
 In 2015, he renamed his primary channel to "The 8-Bit Guy" and focused on retrocomputing.
 He says an average episode takes about 15 hours to produce.

-Murray ran several different YouTube channels with topics such as keyboard instruments from the 1980s, coin collecting, airguns, and comedy although the latter three did not have as much popularity as his retrocomputing videos so he stopped uploading videos to them.
+Murray ran several different YouTube channels about keyboard instruments from the 1980s, coin collecting, (air) guns, and ran a comedy channel, although the latter three did not have as much popularity as his retrocomputing videos, so he stopped uploading videos to them.

 Murray was dissatisfied with his long-used in-home filming studio, so in 2020, he began construction on a small building in his backyard which would hold his new studio.
 In 2021, the new studio was finished and became Murray's primary filming location.

-On January 2, 2024, Murray announced that after two years of falling views and revenue, he will be forced to shift some focus away from YouTube to the X16 project and a local arcade venue he partly owns in Bedford, TX.
+On January 2, 2024, Murray announced that after two years of falling views and revenue, he would shift focus away from YouTube to the X16 project and a local arcade venue he partly owns in Bedford, Texas.

-Content
+Murray is known for the Planet XX series of games, with the original Planet X1 being developed for the VIC-20 in the late 2000s early 2010s.
+This was followed up with Planet X2 for the Commodore 64.
+Another installation was Planet X3 designed for MS-DOS.
+The most recent induction in the series was Planet X16 designed for his Commander X16 platform.

-The channel is known for its videos on restorations of old computers and retrocomputer development content, as well as more generally demonstrations of old technology.
+The channel is known for its videos on restorations of old computers and retrocomputer development content, and more generally on demonstrations of old technology.

-Retroprogramming
+David Murray is a co-founder of the Time Rift Arcade in Bedford, Texas.
+Murray is also passionate about electric cars, and has published videos about them on his channel.
+Murray co-hosts the GeekBits podcast alongside his brother Mike Murray and friend Craig Bowes.

+Game releases

 Murray has developed video games designed to run on old computers, including: